Mike Schmidt: 1980–1986

 The Phillies led the NL East by 3.5 games when the 1981 Major League Baseball strike hit.
 As a result, the Phillies were named NL East champions for the first half of the season; however, they lost to the second-half champion Montreal Expos in the 1981 National League Division Series.

 In 1983, in celebration of the team's 100th anniversary, Schmidt was voted by fans the greatest player in the history of the franchise.
 That year, he led the league in home runs for the sixth time in his career to lead the Phillies back to the postseason.
 Schmidt led his team with a .467 batting average and scored five runs as they defeated the Los Angeles Dodgers in the 1983 National League Championship Series.
 It was, however, a much different story against the Baltimore Orioles in the 1983 World Series.
 The Phillies were held to a .195 team batting average; Schmidt went just 1-for-20 with a single.

 Following the 1983 season, Schmidt was awarded the Lou Gehrig Memorial Award.
 That off-season, Pete Rose left the Phillies as a free agent and signed with the Montreal Expos.
 With a hole at first base, the Phillies played Tim Corcoran and Len Matuszek in a platoon system during the 1984 season.
 Neither player provided the offensive spark Rose did, and so a change was in order.
 Early in the 1985 season, Schmidt agreed to move to first base (starting from late May) through the end of the season with Rick Schu assuming third base duties.
 The Phillies finished with a record below .500 for the first time since 1974.

 In 1986, the Phillies moved outfielder Von Hayes to first base and shifted Schmidt back to third base.
 He responded by winning his third MVP award, a record for third basemen, with a league-leading 37 home runs and 119 RBIs.
+As of 2025, Schmidt is the most recent player to have led his league in RBIs four times.